zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/05-sinhala-google.md

 That is the Brahman who does not consult and does not enter into it.

 [APZ 37.3] (# apz37.3) # apz37.3 .ref .apz} "Wondering what to do in this world
-Do. ”There are two thoughts: lustful thinking and visual thinking.
+Do.
+"There are two thoughts: lustful thinking and visual thinking.
 (ii) (paragraph 1 (ii) (iii) (2-6) changed the mindset to "instead of ego" Should (iii) His lustful idea pierced.
 The visual idea calmed down.
 Lust Wondering what lust is because the visual idea is soothed because the idea is gone